steqeq/0000/docs/understand/file_reorg.md

               | -- architecture independent misc files
 ```

-## Changes from earlier ROCm versions
+## Changes From Earlier ROCm Versions

 The following table provides a brief overview of the new ROCm FHS layout, compared to the layout of earlier ROCm versions.